finos/perspective/docs/md/python.md

 integration into server systems such as
 [Tornado websockets](https://www.tornadoweb.org/en/stable/websocket.html), which
 allows fully _virtual_ Perspective tables to be interacted with by multiple `<perspective-viewer>` in a Web Browser.

 As `<perspective-viewer>` will only consume the data necessary to render the current screen, this runtime mode allows _ludicrous_ _size_ datasets with instant-load after they've been manifest on the server (at the expense of network latency on UI interaction).

-The included `PerspectiveWidget` allows running such a viewer in [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/) in either server or client (via WebAssembly) mode, and the included `PerspectiveTornadoHandler` makes it simple to extend a Tornado server with virtual Perspective support.
+The included `PerspectiveWidget` allows running such a viewer in [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) in either server or client (via WebAssembly) mode, and the included `PerspectiveTornadoHandler` makes it simple to extend a Tornado server with virtual Perspective support.